ShrutisLegion/Sportify/README.md

 6) Spin-kit: The Library provides loading animations thatlook appealing.
 7) Android-KTX: Library made Android API more pleasant to use.It provided a coroutine feature.
 8) Google Maps API: API was used to get the location of the users.
+9) Material Search Bar: API used to implement search view.
+10) JediBurrell-customFloatingActionButton: Used to design floating action button.

 ## Team Name - _We Are Groot!!_